mikendu/DroneMayhem/Python/README.md

 ## Building crazyflie-firmware
 After setting up the Python environment & building the libraries for the software, the firmware on the individual drones needs to be flashed.
-A pre-built binary exists at `Python/firmware-tools/crazyflie-firmware/cf2.bin`, but if for whatever reason a new version needs to be built, see the [README instructions](./crazyflie-firmware/README.md) in the module.
+A pre-built binary exists at `Python/firmware-tools/binaries/cf2.bin`, but if for whatever reason a new version needs to be built, see the [build instructions](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/) to generate a binary, then copy the output from `Python\crazyflie-firmware\build` to the `binaries` folder above.

 ## Flashing crazyflie firmwares

+Flash using the "Automatically enter bootloader mode" instructions described on this [page](https://www.bitcraze.io/documentation/repository/crazyflie-firmware/master/building-and-flashing/build/)

-Navigate to the `Python/firmware-tools/` directory using a GitBash Shell (or Cygwin).
+~~Navigate to the `Python/firmware-tools/` directory using a GitBash Shell (or Cygwin).
 There you will find a `loader` helper script, which can be called to flash the two firmwares sequentially.
 This must be called from a bash shell, with the Python virtual env active, and you must also provide two arguments, one for the channel (01 - 127), and one for the address "index", ex 01, 02, 03, etc. The address index will be used to construct a URI in the form `E7E7E7E7XX`, where the `XX` is replaced by the address index.
 Both arguments must be two at least two digits (do not omit the leading zeros).
-Example:
+Example:~~
 ```shell
 ./loader 55 01
 ```

 ### Flashing the firmware directly
-If the above script fails for whatever reason, you can flash the firmware directly to the drone using the following commands (**note:** be sure to update the channel & address in the commands below)
+~~If the above script fails for whatever reason, you can flash the firmware directly to the drone using the following commands
+(**note:** be sure to update the channel & address in the commands below)~~

-To flash the main crazyflie firmware, a Git Bash shell, navigate to `Python/firmware-tools/` in the repository and run
+~~To flash the main crazyflie firmware, a Git Bash shell, navigate to `Python/firmware-tools/` in the repository and run~~
 ```bash
 python -m cfloader -w radio://0/55/2M/E7E7E7E7E7 flash cf2.bin stm32-fw
 ```

-Flashing the NRF 24 firmware follows a very similar process.
-From the same directory, run:
+~~Flashing the NRF 24 firmware follows a very similar process.
+From the same directory, run:~~
 ```bash
 python -m cfloader -w radio://0/55/2M/E7E7E7E7E7 flash cf2_nrf-2021.03.bin nrf51-fw
 ```

-Lastly, flashing the Lighthouse FPGA firmware is similar as well:
+~~Lastly, flashing the Lighthouse FPGA firmware is similar as well:~~
 ```shell
 python -m cfloader -w radio://0/55/2M/E7E7E7E7E7 flash lighthouse.bin deck-bcLighthouse4-fw
 ```
-***NOTE:** For both of these steps, make sure to update the channel/address to match the crazyflie that is currently being flashed.*
+~~***NOTE:** For both of these steps, make sure to update the channel/address to match the crazyflie that is currently being flashed.*~~

-#5.
-Other Notes
+# 6. Other Notes

 ## Broadcasting
 To broadcast to all crazyflies on the channel, send a broadcast message with address `FFE7E7E7E7`.